 Since it's founding in January 2020, Archer has recruited a team of 40 engineers, including some proven leaders from rival programs such as Joby Aviation and Airbus Vahana.

 In early September, Piper Aircraft launched legal action in Delaware accusing Archer Aviation of infringing its trademark on the name Archer, which it has used for a light aircraft model it first introduced 1976.

 In January 2021, U.S. carmaker Fiat Chrysler announced a partnership to support Archer with composite materials and engineering expertise.
 It did not say whether it is investing directly in the program or simply participating on a risk-sharing basis.
-Also unclear, is whether or how Fiat Chrysler may be involved in manufacturing the Archer eVTOL aircraft.
+Also unclear, is whether or how Fiat Chrysler may be involved in manufacturing Archer's eVTOL aircraft, which is called Maker.

 In February 2021, in an effort to aim more capital, Archer announced a $1.1 billion share flotation with the SPAC Atlas Crest Investment Corp. and plans for a New York Stock Exchange flotation, in addition to a provisional order of up to 200 aircraft from United Airlines.
 This deal closed in September 2021 with the combined company raising just under $850 million.
 Archer also joined Los Angeles' Urban Air Mobility Partnership, formed in December of last year by mayor Eric Garcetti, to prepare for its upcoming commercial debut as early as 2024.

 In mid-2021, a legal dispute arose between Archer Aviation and eVTOL competitor Wisk Aero after Wisk set forth allegations that its rival stole trade secrets from former Wisk employees, largely based on the aircraft's rapid development timeline.
 Archer refuted this claim by stating there was no tangible evidence to suggest such a case, and that Archer never received such protected intellectual property.
 The legal battle continues in the federal court for the Northern District of California.